-- b.
+- c.
 The Permittee shall use only Natural Gas or Liquid Petroleum Gas (LPG) as a burner fuel for the water heater.
-The use of Diesel, On Specification (On-Spec) Used Oil or "non-specification used oil", as defined in Part VII, Section 3.0, Subsection 2.0, for burner fuel is prohibited. - c.
-The use of an open-top vapor degreaser, conveyorized degreaser, or cleaner equipped with a lip exhaust is not authorized by this permit.
+The use of Diesel, On Specification (On-Spec) Used Oil or "non-specification used oil", as defined in Part VII, Section 3.0, Subsection 2.0, for burner fuel is prohibited. - d.
+The use of an open-top vapor degreaser, conveyorized degreaser, or cleaner equipped with a lip exhaust is prohibited.